 When approximately 3.0 L (0.79 US gal, 0.66 Imp.gal) of fuel remains in the fuel tank, the display will automatically change to the fuel reserve tripmeter mode "F TRIP" and start counting the distance traveled from that point.
-In that case, pushing the "SELECT" button switches the display between the various tripmeter and odometer modes in the following order:
+In this case, push the "SELECT" button to switch the display in the following order:

-ODO \rightarrow TRIP 1 \rightarrow TRIP 2 \rightarrow F TRIP (fuel reserve tripmeter) \rightarrow ODO
+F TRIP $\rightarrow$ ODO $\rightarrow$ TRIP 1 $\rightarrow$ TRIP 2 $\rightarrow$ F TRIP

+To manually reset a tripmeter, select it with the "SELECT" button, and then push the "RESET" button for two seconds.

+TIP \\\

-To reset a tripmeter, select it by pushing the "SELECT" button until "TRIP 1, TRIP 2, F TRIP" is displayed.
-While "TRIP 1, TRIP 2, F TRIP" is displayed, push the "RESET" button for two seconds.
-The fuel reserve tripmeter will reset automatically and disappear after you have refueled and turned the key to "OFF".
+- The fuel reserve tripmeter will reset automatically and disappear after you have refueled and turned the key to "OFF". - The tripmeters will automatically reset and continue counting after 999.9 is reached. - The odometer will lock at 199999 and cannot be reset.